-Habitats Regulation Assessment
+Habitats Regulation Assessment (HRA)

-2.3.29 As the plan-making body, the Council is responsible, under the Conservation of Habitats and Species Regulations 2010, for assessing the potential for adverse impacts of proposals on European Sites; primarily the South Pennine Moors and North Pennine Moors Special Areas of Conservation and Special Protection Areas.
-Environ where commissioned to undertake a scoping report into the impacts of the Core Strategy Further Engagement Draft on the protected habitats and bird species.
-They concluded that a full Habitats Regulation Assessment was required.

-2.3.30 Urban Edge Environmental Consulting where appointed to undertake a full HRA.
-This is being undertaken in consultation with Natural England, and involves further technical work.
-This Assessment will inform the Core Strategy Publication Draft in order to comply with the Regulations.
+- 2.3.31 As the plan-making body, the Council is responsible, under the Conservation of Habitats and Species Regulations 2010, for assessing the potential for adverse impacts of proposals on European Sites; primarily the South Pennine Moors and North Pennine Moors Special Areas of Conservation (SAC) and Special Protection Areas (SPA).
+Environ were commissioned to undertake a scoping report into the impacts of the Core Strategy Further Engagement Draft on the protected habitats and bird species.
+They concluded that a full Habitats Regulation Assessment was required. - 2.3.32 The Council appointed Urban Edge Environmental Consulting to undertake a full HRA.
+This has been undertaken in consultation with Natural England.
+An initial HRA was provided by the consultants in May 2013 which concluded that the development proposed in the Core Strategy as configured at the Further Engagement Draft stage, could have adverse effects on the protected habitats and associated birds due to the extent of development located close to the moors and through increases in population.
+Effects were likely via the following impact pathways: - · Loss of supporting habitats - Increased emissions to air from road traffic - Wind turbines (collision risk, displacement) - Recreational impacts (disturbance, trampling/erosion, fire, dog fouling) - Urban edge effects (cat predation, fly tipping/ invasive species, scavengers)